-On a boat ride, you can view up close the burnt islands located in the middle of the lake.
+On a boat ride, you can view up close the burnt Islets located in the middle of the lake.
 Additionally, you can also view the flora and fauna that surround the caldera.

-This volcanic caldera is an ideal spot to spend time playing water sports such as swimming, sailing, kayaking, or windsurfing.
+This volcanic caldera is an ideal spot to spend time enjoying water sports such as sailing, kayaking, jet-skiing, or windsurfing.
 The warm lake water makes enjoying water sports a top activity at Ilopango.

 The Apulo tourist center or recreational park sits on the banks of the lake.
 The park has 34 cabins, a picnic area, a soccer field, changing rooms, small restaurants, and much more.

-Apulo is a popular destination; on the weekends and nationals holidays, people from all over the country visit this caldera.
-If you don’t like crowds, avoid the weekends and visit during the weekdays.
+Apulo is a popular destination, especially on the weekends and nationals holidays.
+If you don’t like crowds, avoid visiting the Apulo park on the weekends; it is best to visit during the weekdays.